AI for Pattern Hunter: Application in Wilson Loop of 2D Lattice Yang-Mills Theory: Introduction

 Non-perturbative QCD has always been an important research area in theoretical physics, as it holds significant implications for understanding the phenomena of color confinement and the mass gap problem.
 Over the past few decades, lattice QCD has been the most important strategy for studying non-perturbative QCD.
 By discretizing spacetime, we can numerically compute many physical quantities non-perturbatively using Monte Carlo methods, such as the hadron mass spectrum \cite{PhysRevD.74.014504,PhysRevD.79.054501,Fodor:2012gf}, the anomalous magnetic moment of the muon \cite{Procura:2019cdx,Borsanyi_2021}.
 Nevertheless, analytical calculations in lattice QCD remain extremely challenging and require further research and understanding.
 Currently, analytical solutions are only possible for some simple toy models such as two-dimensional lattice Yang-Mills theory \cite{PhysRevD.21.446,Friedan:1980tu}.
 However, in the meantime, some semi-analytical methods such as the bootstrap approach have been developed \cite{Anderson_2017, Kazakov:2022xuh}.
 Based on positivity, this method applies to arbitrary dimensions and demonstrates good convergence in certain theories.
 For example, U$(1)$, SU$(2)$ and SU$(3)$ lattice gauge theory has been well studied by bootstrap method \cite{Kazakov:2024ool,Guo:2025fii,Li:2024wrd}.

 In lattice Yang-Mills theory, we need to compute the expectation value of Wilson loops, which are the products of link variables.
 A natural question is whether the expectation value bears some simple relationship to the shape of the Wilson loop, so that one could directly derive the desired outcome from the shape alone.
 While the methods above can calculate the corresponding value of the Wilson loop, the relationship between its shape and the computed value remains unclear.
 Even in two dimensions, the analytical results can, in principle, be derived from the shape; however, the intricate intermediate steps leave the relationship ambiguous.
 In other words, the result is not directly expressed as a function of shape-related parameters such as area or overlapping area.
 In higher dimensions, the situation becomes even more complex and is not yet well understood.
 In this article, we aim to explore this problem.
 However, the scope of this work is not so ambitious as to directly solve the problem.
-Instead, we first attempt to use machine learning in two dimensions to uncover such patterns, training a model capable of predicting the result directly from shape information.
-Furthermore, we hope the result could be the first step toward the following two goals.
+Instead, we first attempt to use machine learning in two dimensions to learn the mapping from shape to expectation value, training a model capable of predicting the result directly from shape information.
+We should note that the 2D theory is exactly solvable, and as we will discuss in section \ref{sec:discussion}, the analytic expressions for Wilson loops up to length 16 belong to a limited set of polynomial forms, which significantly constrains the complexity of the learning task.
+Nevertheless, we hope the result could be a useful proof-of-concept step toward the following two goals.
 First, we hope the approach could be extended to higher dimensions in the future; Second, it could provide clues for deriving a more rigorous relation between the expectation value and the shape information.